bioinfo-cnb/bionmf-gpu/README.md

 Once the file has been unzipped, please open a Terminal in the generated folder and execute the following command:

          $>  source  env.sh  <CUDA_PATH>
-where "`<CUDA_PATH>`" denotes the path to your CUDA Toolkit (e.g., `/usr/local/cuda-5.5` or `/Developer/NVIDIA/cuda-5.5`).
+where "*\<CUDA_PATH>*" denotes the path to your CUDA Toolkit (e.g., `/usr/local/cuda-5.5` or `/Developer/NVIDIA/cuda-5.5`).

 To compile the program, just execute:

          $>  make

 The compilation process may take some time since different versions of the software (one per GPU model) will be generated into the executable file.
 To compile code for just a particular GPU architecture (e.g., for *Compute Capability 1.3*), you can use the following command:

          $>  make  SM_VERSIONS=13
-Please note that by default, **no code is compiled for *Compute Capabilities* 1.2 and lower**, since they are being deprecated on newer versions of the CUDA Toolkit.
+Please note that by default, **no code is compiled for *Compute Capabilities 1.x***, since they are being deprecated on newer versions of the CUDA Toolkit.
 Code for such GPU models must be explicitly requested as shown in the example above.
 &nbsp;